 To determine the feasibility of using only the upper corners as a CTI metric, we compared the change in Mn K $\alpha$ pulseheight to the measured CTI for two ACIS chips.
 The results are shown in Figure 5.
 Prior to correcting for the known gain change, the fractional pulseheight change is well-correlated to the CTI (left panels).
 After the correction, the correlation is even tighter (right panels).
-The correction coefficient was fit by eye, finding the value that best reduced the ACIS-13 scatter.
+The correction coefficient was fit by eye, finding the value that best reduced the ACIS-I3 scatter.
 The correction is always less than 0.5% of the total pulseheight.

 While the electronics of the two instruments are not identical, there's no reason to assume this should change the relationship of the line centroid to CTI.
 It is possible, however, that the harder spectrum of the particle radiation in low Earth orbit compared to Chandra's higher orbit could produce changes in the CTI of the framestore array.
 To further test this, we have examined multiple XIS observations of the Perseus cluster which is large enough to illuminate a substantial area of the CCDs and has been observed numerous times.
 The cluster spectrum has a strong iron line, which can be used, like the Mn K $\alpha$ line in the calibration source, to directly measure the change in line energy as a function of row.
 We can then extrapolate this relation to find the line energy at row zero as a function of time.
 This value should be insensitive to increased radiation damage in the imaging array, and only dependent on changes in the framestore or changes in the electronic gain.
 Figure 6 shows this line energy change as a function of time.
 All the data shown were taken with charge injection active.
 The change in line energy independent of the imaging array CTI is 0.6% per year for XIS1 and 0.2% per year for XIS3.
 The difference between XIS1 and XIS3 may indicate that the cause for the line energy change is radiation damage in the framestore, rather than a gain change, which is being partially mitigated by the charge injection.
 The BI CCD charge injection is smaller than the FI CCD, so it receives less mitigation.
+If so, these can be considered lower limits for the line energy change in the framestore when charge injection is not active.